ballerina-guides/integration-samples/shopify-new-customers-to-outlook-mail/README.md

 flyerFilePath = "<ONE_DRIVE_FILE_PATH>"
 ```

-### Configuration
-1. Obtain the `shopifyServiceUrl`.
-2. The `shopifyServiceUrl` is `https://{store_name}.myshopify.com`.
-Replace the `{store_name}` with the name of the Shopify store.
-3. Obtain the relevant OAuth access tokens for `Shopify`, `Microsoft OneDrive` and `Microsoft Outlook` configurations.
-4. Once you obtained all configurations, Create the `Config.toml` file in the root directory.
-5. Replace the necessary fields in the `Config.toml` file with your data.

 ## Testing
 Run the Ballerina project created by the integration template by executing `bal run` from the root.

-All new customers in the Shopify store within the past five minutes will receive a welcome email from the Microsoft Outlook account.